What Are Steroids?

 And once users stop taking steroids, they can have withdrawal symptoms such as loss of appetite, tiredness, restlessness, insomnia, mood swings, and depression.

-When it comes right down to it, harming your body or getting disqualified aren't smart ways to try to improve your athletic performance.
-Being a star athlete means working hard and training the healthy way: eating the right foods, practicing, and strength training without the use of drugs.
+To boost your athletic performance, don't risk harming your body or getting disqualified.
+Instead, work hard and train the healthy way: eat the right foods, practice, and do strength training without the use of drugs.